 * Justin Morneau, 2008, who has 185 at age 30, which gives him a shot at 400, but not 500.

 * Wally Joyner, 1986, who, to be fair, probably looked like a threat for 500 at the time, but ended up with just 204.

 * Bobby Abreu, 2005, who, while a very good hitter for average, currently has 277, and at age 37 has to worry about topping 300, let alone 400.

-* Eric Davis, 1989, a very good all-around player, but not really renowned as a slugger even then, who finished with 282.
+* Eric Davis, 1989, a very good all-around player, but not really renowned as a slugger even then, and saw his career ended too soon with injuries, and finished with 282.

 * Garret Anderson, 2003, another pretty good player, but hardly a Hall-of-Famer like Sandberg, or a guy who might have made it if not for injuries like Davis, who finished with 287.

 * Miguel Tejada, 2004, who got caught using steroids, and still has 302, and at 37 is unlikely to add a lot more.

 * Luis Gonzalez, 2001, who retired with 354 homers -- 57 of them that season, and his best total other than that was 31.
 He has publicly denied using steroids, but who's kidding who?
 He wasn't the only '01 Diamondback to be suspected, and a couple have confessed.
 The Yankees would like that 2001 title back.